Skip navigation

 A testosterone level test alone can't diagnose any health conditions, but abnormal results with symptoms may be a sign of a health problem.

+Your test results may mean different things depending on which test was done, your age, your symptoms, the results of other tests, and other conditions you may have.
 If your results are not normal, it doesn't always mean you have a medical condition that needs treatment.
 It's normal for testosterone levels to decrease with age.
-And certain medicines can affect your results.
-If you have questions about your results, talk to your health care provider.
+If you have questions about your results, talk to your provider.

 Learn more about laboratory tests, reference ranges, and understanding results.